 This one of the newer drug testing techniques whereby sweat samples collected on sweat patches to detect drug usage.
 It’s very convenient and offers a longer detection window than urine testing.
 Drugs primarily diffuse from the bloodstream into the sweat glands.
 They also dissolve in sweat present on the skin’s surface after passing the outer layers of skin.

 Sweat patches affixed onto the skin for up to 14 days.
-The patch worn to catch the presence of drugs that the person excretes throughout that period as perspiration.
+The patch is worn to catch the presence of drugs that the person excretes throughout that period as perspiration.
 Therefore, it’s very useful for preventing future use in patients who are participating in drug abuse rehabilitation programs.
 It also works for those who are under legal probation, involved in child custody cases, etc.

 However, patients are not very accepting of this method of testing because of the chance of skin irritation.
 Newer, non-occlusive patches have now been developed that are more breathable.